 To mitigate the various risks posed by climate change, the “Life Cycle Zero CO2 Emissions Challenge” seeks to completely eliminate CO2 emissions not only while driving vehicles, but throughout the entire vehicle life cycle including materials and parts manufacturing and vehicle assembly, maintenance, disposal, and recycling.

-Because some next-generation eco-friendly vehicles may increase CO2 emissions in the processes of materials and parts manufacturing, we strive to develop low CO2 emitting materials during manufacture and their widespread use, as well as reducing material usage and the number of parts used.
-In order to reduce CO2 emissions at the disposal and recycling stages, we further push forward to expand the use of recycled materials and apply eco-friendly designs that make it easier to dismantle vehicles, pursuing “ever-better cars.”
+Some electrified vehicles may have materials and parts that increase CO2 emissions in the processes of manufacturing.
+Possible means of reducing this include adopting low CO2 emitting materials during manufacturing as well as reducing material usage and the number of parts used.
+It is possible to reduce CO2 emissions in the disposal and recycling stages by expanding use of recycled materials and designs that make it easier to dismantle vehicles.

 Although CO2 emissions during driving have been reduced for next-generation vehicles, for some models, the amount of CO2 emitted due to materials used and during the vehicle manufacturing process will increase.
 Toyota believes it is important to reduce CO2 emissions not only while driving but also throughout the vehicle life cycle.

-Based on these guidelines, each country and region sets a goal toward which they have been carrying out reduction activities.
-As a result, Toyota’s global CO2 emissions in FY2016 totaled 2.10 million tons.
+At the global level, Toyota began assessing CO2 emissions in each country and region in FY2008, and indicated global target guidelines starting in FY2014.
+Based on these guidelines, each country and region set a goal toward which they have been carrying out reduction activities.
+Based on these guidelines, each country and region set a goal toward which they have been carrying out reduction activities.
+As a result, Toyota’s global CO2 emissions in FY2018 totaled 2.17 million tons.